Andrea-Vergnano/geophysics-utils/Create_opt_ERT_Sequences/Readme.txt

 The script can be run with R (and optionally Rstudio, which is an R interface easier to use).

 The output files are saved in the R working directory, which if not specified I think it is the home directory.
+In this folder, you can see example output files.